yoursunny/NDNts-video-server/README.md

 A sample `ecosystem.config.js` is provided.

 NDNts repo is based on LevelDB, which is non-thread-safe.
-Thus, you can only run one command at a time, and you must stop the service before running other commands.
+Thus, you can only run one command at a time, and you must stop the producer before running other commands.